What are Carers' Rights?

 Giving care and support to someone can have an impact on your life.
 It can affect your mental and physical health.
 You may feel tired, you may notice a significant impact on your relationships and social life and work and education may become harder to manage.
 The carer's assessment is aimed at identifying these adverse effects on you as a direct result of your caring role and developing a support plan to minimise the effects they have.

 Get an assessment by speaking to:

 Middlesbrough carers: Middlesbrough Adult Social Care Access Team- 01642 726004

 Young carers are children under 18 with caring responsibilities.
 Their rights to be assessed come mostly from the Children’s Act 1989 and the Children and Families Act 2014.
 As part of the whole family approach, if there is a disabled adult being cared for, then the local council has a duty to consider whether there are any children involved in providing that care and, if so, what the impact is on that child.
-Therefore a young carer's assessment is not a stand-alone process and comes as part of an assessment of the need for the person being cared for.
+Therefore a young carer's assessment is not a stand-alone process and comes as part of an assessment of the need of the person being cared for.
 However, the assessment must look at: